waldophotos/kafka-avro/README.md

 #### How to produce events using TopicRecordNameStrategy or RecordNameStrategy
 To produce events using TopicRecordNameStrategy or RecordNameStrategy you need to either define a property `__schemaName` on the object being serialized or name the object like your avro schema and use a new constructor.
-It is is recommended to use `__schemaName` to avoid issues with transpiling and minimization where the constructor name could be `lost`.
-This will also alway defining a namespace e.g. `org.mypackage.audit.Event`
+It is recommended to use `__schemaName` to avoid issues with transpiling and minimization of constructor.name.
+This will allow to define a namespace e.g. `org.mypackage.audit.Event` instead of just `Event`
 * Define a property `__schemaName` e.g.
 ```ts
    class CreatePromotionAuditLogMessage {